gmovr/tobiesen.com/src/content/blog/my-work-from-home-office-setup.md

 Natural light streams in from a large window, and I adjust artificial lighting based on the time of day.
 Cool, white light works best during the day, while warmer tones (and sometimes fun colors) set the mood for late-night coding sessions.

 ### Mic and Audio
-For calls, I use a **Røde NT-USB mic** — simple, reliable, and no need for an audio interface.
+For calls, I use a **Røde NT-USB mic** — simple, reliable, and with no need for an audio interface.
 For deeper focus or meetings, I pair it with **Apple AirPods Pro**.

 ## Tools I Use

 - **Obsidian**: My go-to for note-taking and building a personal knowledge base.
 I’ve used Obsidian since its launch, syncing notes across devices with Obsidian Sync and even writing blog posts like this one.
 - **NeoVIM**: My primary code editor, though I’m also testing **Cursor**, which embeds NeoVIM.
 As a terminal-first user, I’m keen on finding the right workflow that integrates AI agents for NeoVIM.
 - **Stopwatch/Timer**: I use the minimal **Tempus Stopwatch** to track time.
-I used **Time-Warrior** for a long time, and I think I may start using it more again.
+I used **Time-Warrior** for a long time, and I may start using it more again.
 While my company doesn’t require time tracking, I find it helpful for understanding task durations and staying focused.
 Over time, it has made me better at creating realistic to-do lists and estimating how long tasks take.
 I log these insights in Obsidian as part of my daily notes.
 - **Brain.fm**: While I’m not 100% sure if it scientifically boosts focus, pairing Brain.fm with my timer helps me enter deep work mode faster.